 For such a small town, Salcombe holds its own as a destination shopping town.
 This is partly due to being home to the first Jack Wills store.
 The popular heritage clothing brand was launched in Salcombe in 1999 and the first store is still going strong.
 There are also plenty of shops filled with artwork, clothing, homeware and sailing gear to keep shopaholics busy for hours.

-Experience a day out in Salcombe the next time you stay in one of our self catering cottages.
+Experience a day out in Salcombe the next time you stay in one of our cottages in the South West.